-International visitors are a critical component of the Western Canadian ski business, accounting for 24% of Total Skier Visits.
+International visitors are a critical component of the Western Canadian ski business.
 Unfortunately, this business has experienced dramatic declines in recent years.
-In fact, International Skier Visits share of Total Canadian Skier Visits declined from 22% in 2007-08 to 15% in 2011-12 (source: CSC).
+In fact, International Skier Visits share of Total Canadian Skier Visits declined from 25% in 2001-02 to 11% in 2012-13 (source: CSC).
 This downward trend mirrors major declines experienced in other segments of the Canadian Tourism Industry.
 Indeed, International Tourist Arrivals to Canada declined 19% from 2002 to 2012, while the USA experienced 46% growth over the same period (source: CTC / Statistics Canada / US OTTI).

 From our perspective, one of the primary factors driving declining International Tourist Arrivals to Canada is our lack of competitive air access.
 This is a direct result of our excessive taxation of air travel and a lack of fair and open competition.
 Therefore, we strongly support any and all efforts to reduce the tax burden on air travel and to increase competition within the airline industry.